satche/notebook/src/engineering/machine-learning/neural-network/diffusion.md

 ### Forward process

-The model progressively add Gaussian noise to data from the training dataset
+The model progressively add Gaussian noise to data from the training dataset until it's 100% noise.

 ### Reverse process

-The model gradually denoise the image.
+In the reverse process, the model gradually **denoise** the image.
 This architecture is typically based on U-Net or [Transformers](/engineering/machine-learning/neural-network/transformer.md).

+#### Samplers

+The **sampler** determines *how* noise is removed, step by step, producing a new sample at each stage of the generation.
+It determines the strategy: how random or deterministic the denoising process should be.
+Each sampler need to find a trade-off between computational speed and output's quality.

+**Some examples**:
+- *Euler Ancestral*: Adds random noise at each step, increasing diversity in the generated output.
+- *DDPM*: A probabilistic model with a slow but stable denoising process.
+- *DDIM*: An implicit model that skips some steps to speed up the process.
+- *DPM2*: Differential equation solvers that perform intermediate evaluations during the process to adapt.
+- *PNDM*: A pseudo-numerical model using statistical approximations to speed up the denoising process.

+#### Schedulers

+The **scheduler** determine *when* noise is removed through each steps.
+It defines a denoising curve (e.g. linear, logarithmic, exponential), setting how much noise should be remove at which stage of the denoising process.

 ## Resources